-- During this period, residents who obtain a burning permit from the fire department may burn brush on their property provided no fire is closer than 75 feet from a structure.
+During this period, Hawley residents who obtain a burning permit from the fire department may burn brush on their property provided no fire is closer than 75 feet from a structure.
 Only brush can be burned, not grass, leaves, household trash, demolition materials or other waste.

 Permits will only be issued during safe burning conditions.

 If there isn’t snow cover, residents burning brush should have a pail of water or charged hose if possible to help keep the fire under control.
 The fire must be attended until it is out – any unattended fires reported to the fire department will be put out.

-- If you feel that your fire is getting out of control – call 911 and the fire department will come and help get it under control.
+If you feel that your fire is getting out of control – call 911 and the fire department will come and help get it under control.

-- To get a permit, call either Greg Cox at 339-5526, Bob Root at 339-5592, or Dan Hoyt at 339-8650 the day you want to burn.
+To get a burning permit in Hawley, call Greg Cox at 339-5526, Bob Root at 339-5592, or Dan Hoyt at 339-8650 the day you want to burn.
 Permits cannot be issued prior to the day you want to burn.

 Anyone burning without a permit can be fined by both the town and by the state.

-- Agricultural burning is allowed year-round with a permit from the fire department, if fire conditions are safe.
+Agricultural burning is allowed year-round with a permit from the fire department, if fire conditions are safe.